kcnorton/Generate-Report-Cards/ReportCard/README.md

 Kara Norton

 USER INSTRUCTIONS:
-- From your terminal, cd into the HatchwaysAssessment directory
 - Enter the command 'javac ReportCard.java' to compile the program
 - Enter the command 'java ReportCard' to run the program